Lilies-lit/nand2tetris_practice/README.md

 # nand2tetris_practice

-This Code is my answer to 'nand2tetris', and some original code.
+These codes are my answer to 'nand2tetris', and some original code.

---original part--
+--original directory--

-04 - hackasm.cpp
+06,07 - hackasm.cpp
 hack assembly (work similarly to the standard assembly of 'nand2tetris')

+08 -- VMtranslator.py, VMparser.py, VMcodewriter.py
+These translator specification is based on 'nand2tetris'.